 In fact, that becomes my first suggestion for your leadership team, identify what the most crucial jobs are in your department.
 Where is it critical you have more people to be trained?

 Another suggestion is, recognize that sometimes downtime comes to you unexpectedly.
-A machine could break down, either up the process from yours or maybe downstream and you are told, “Hey, you have to stop production.”
-What if you had cross training ready to go so at that very moment, you could take advantage of the 15, 30 minutes, or two hours of downtime to go ahead and requalify one of the people on your team to do a job you are lacking in flexibility.
+A machine could break down, either up process from yours or maybe downstream and you are told, “Hey, you have to stop production.”
+What if you had a cross training ready to go, so at that very moment, you could take advantage of the 15, 30 minutes or two hours of downtime to go ahead and requalify one of the people on your team to do a job you are lacking in flexibility.

 Work at it systematically.
 It’s not something you have to fix in one shot.